 Prevents Unnecessary Effort

-Second, sanity testing saves unnecessary testing effort and time.
+Second, sanity saves unnecessary testing effort and time.
 Sanity testing determines whether the application should be further tested or not.
 This saves tester’s time if the release is in a very poor condition to meet the merit of rigorous testing.
 Also, testers do not need to report the issues or log them anywhere which saves the reporting time.

 Enhance Regression Testing